fenimore/beetee/README.md

 # TODO:

+- [ ] allow multiple file-torrents
+- [ ] control peer flow/ask for more peers
 - [x] parse pieces
 - [x] put into pieces struct
 - [x] Parse Have and BitField

 ## Downloading

-- [x] ask peer for index // not a big deal
+- [x] ask peer for index
 - [ ] find rarest blocks
 - [x] only ask peer if they have it